basilfx/project-egolf/_posts/2025-05-24-tpms-and-camera-preparation.md

 signal wires that can be reused.

 The TPMS sensor will be installed under the vehicle, on the left rear side.
-The wires will enter the boot via a rubber grommet.
+The wires will enter the trunk via a rubber grommet.
 It therefore made sense to run the two additional wires for the rear view camera on the same side, so I did not have to remove trim panels on both sides of the vehicle: the gateway has access to all the CAN bus lines.